Sale of the commons - Frequently asked Questions

 What happens now?

-Are the Friends still in the process?
+Are the Friends still interested in community ownership??

-Why haven’t we heard any updates recently?
+Why haven’t there been many updates recently?

 Can I still make a pledge?